WHITEFACE DARTMOOR SHEEP

 The Whiteface Dartmoor is on the Rare Breed Survival Trusts’s register with between 1500-3000 adult breeding females in existence.

 The breed is believed to be one of England’s most ancient breeds of sheep.
 The ewes are naturally polled (hornless) and the rams have magnificent curled horns.
 Their fleece is long, lustrous and curled, which produces a stunning lambskin.
 Hardy sheep, they are built to withstand hard moorland winters and still produce good lambs and superb wool.
 We have found them to be docile and a real pleasure to handle.

 We have Whiteface Dartmoor livestock and lamb, hogget and mutton boxes available at various times of the year so please contact us for further information.
 We will give support to first time keepers and you might like to join one of our smallholder training courses.

-Badger Face Torwen & Torddu registered ewe lambs available now.
+- Badger Face Torwen & Torddu registered ewes born March 2018

-Raw fleeces from our Herdwick, Torddu and Torwen Badger Face sheep
+- Raw fleeces Herdwick, Torddu and Torwen Badger Face

 OUR OTHER SHEEP